Tinkertoys for the D_N series: Introduction

 As for the $A_{N-1}$ theories, the Seiberg-Witten curve of 4D theories arising from the $D_N$ theories can be written in Gaiotto'{}s form, as a polynomial equation in the Seiberg-Witten differential (a 1-form on $T^*C$), whose coefficients are (the pullbacks of) differentials on $C$.
 The differentials descend from protected operators of the 6D theory, and so their degrees are equal to the exponents of $Spin(2N)$.

 Just as Gaiotto used the well-known $SU(n)$ linear quivers to test his arguments for the $A_{N-1}$ theory, Tachikawa \cite{Tachikawa:2009rb,Tachikawa:2010vg} studied the SO-Sp linear quivers \cite{Landsteiner:1997vd, Brandhuber:1997cc} to find the pole structure and flavour symmetry group for punctures in the $D_N$ theory, and discovered a few examples of S-duality.
-Unfortunately, the SO-Sp linear quivers linear quivers, that arise from the orientifold construction, live in a theory slightly larger than the one we are interested in.
-The $A_{N-1}$, $D_N$ and $E_6$ theories have a $\mathbb{Z}_2$ outer-automorphism (which gets enhanced to $S_3$ in the case of $D_4$), and we can consider compactifications of the (2,0) theory, where going around a homologically-nontrivial cycle on $C$ (circumnavigating a handle, or circling a puncture) is accompanied by an outer-automorphism twist.
+Unfortunately, the SO-Sp linear quivers, that arise from the orientifold construction, live in a theory slightly larger than the one we are interested in.
+The $A_{N-1}$, $D_N$ and $E_6$ theories have a $\mathbb{Z}_2$ outer-automorphism group (which gets enhanced to $S_3$ in the case of $D_4$), and we can consider compactifications of the (2,0) theory, where going around a homologically-nontrivial cycle on $C$ (circumnavigating a handle, or circling a puncture) is accompanied by an outer-automorphism twist.

 A proper discussion of the incorporation of outer-automorphism twists should treat the $A_{N-1}$, $D_N$ and $E_6$ (2,0) theories in tandem, as all of these Dynkin diagrams have a $\mathbb{Z}_2$ outer automorphism.
-We will leave that discussion to a forthcoming paper.
+We will leave that discussion to future work\footnote{See \cite{Chacaltana:2012ch} for a treatment of the $\mathbb{Z}_2$-twisted $A_{2N-1}$ series.}.
 Instead, in this paper, we will study the compactifications of the $D_N$ theory, \emph{without} outer-automorphism twists, and develop a classification precisely analogous to the one we developed for the $A_{N-1}$ theory (also without outer automorphism twists).
 Nonetheless, at a crucial point, we will have recourse to Tachikawa'{}s linear quiver tail analysis which, strictly speaking, embeds the $D_N$ theories without outer automorphism twists in the larger class of $D_N$ theories which \emph{do} include outer automorphism twists.